 Most people start pretty much anything with the idea of what they want.
 That is the starting point, that is also, most of the time, the context.

-If you are the alpha and the omega of things, then you are going to be wretched, or if you already are, you are going to stay that way.
+If you are the alpha and the omega of things, if everything is about you, then you are going to be wretched.
+Or if you already are, you are going to stay that way.

 The job is to get out of the default context and into something more empowering.